gaborbernat/algo-notes/problem_solutions/conways_game_of_life.md

 The new solution is in fact more clear than the old one, neither to say it is faster and more space efficient especially when the live cells are sparse on the board.
 The time cost depends on the implementation of `Set` and `Map` is used.
-In our case, we assume the `HashSet` and `HashMap` can provide const time cost to insert and find an element, then the total time cost for a single generation is $$O(N)$$ where $$N$$ is the number of live cells on the board currently.
+In our case, we assume the `HashSet` and `HashMap` can provide constant time cost to insert and find an element, then the total time cost for a single generation is $$O(N)$$ where $$N$$ is the number of live cells on the board currently.
 The space cost is $$O(N)$$ too.